 Operating systems are the cornerstone of modern industry.
-On the one hand, they consume valuable server resources that could be spent on something more useful.
-On the other hand, the operating system acts as an orchestrator for server applications and allows you to turn a single-tasking computing complex into a multi-tasking platform, and also facilitates the interaction of all interested parties with the equipment.
-Now the main mainstream of server operating systems is Windows Server + several Linux distributions of various kinds.
-Each of these operating systems has its pros, cons and application niches.
-Today we will briefly talk about those systems that come with our servers.
+On the one hand, they consume valuable server resources that could be used for something more useful.
+On the other hand, an operating system acts as an orchestrator for server applications, transforming a single-tasking computing complex into a multi-tasking platform, and facilitating interaction between all stakeholders and the hardware.
+Currently, the main mainstream server OS is Windows Server + several Linux-distributions of various types.
+Each of these operating systems has its own advantages, disadvantages, and application niches.
+Today, we'll briefly discuss the systems that come with our servers.

 Windows Server

-This operating system is extremely popular in the corporate segment, although most ordinary users associate Windows exclusively with the desktop version for PC.
-Depending on the tasks and the infrastructure required to support companies, there are now several versions of Windows Server in operation at once, starting with Windows Server 2003 and ending with the latest version - Windows Server 2019.
-We supply servers with all of the listed operating systems, that is, Windows Server 2003, 2008 R2, 2016 and 2019.
+This operating system is extremely popular in the corporate segment, although most ordinary users associate it with Windows exclusively with the desktop version for PCs.
+Depending on the tasks and the infrastructure required to support it, companies currently operate several versions.
+Windows Server, starting Windows Server 2003 and ending with the latest version - Windows Server 2019.
+We supply servers with all the listed operating systems, that is, Windows Server 2003, 2008 R2, 2016 and 2019.

-Windows Server 2003 is used primarily to support enterprise systems and networks built on Windows XP.
-Surprisingly, the version of the desktop OS from Microsoft that was removed from support about five years ago is still in operation, since a lot of proprietary software for production was written for it at one time.
-The same goes for Windows Server 2008 R2 and Windows Server 2016 - they are the most compatible with older but working software and therefore are still used today.
+Windows Server 2003 is used primarily to support corporate systems and networks built on the basis of Windows XP.
+Surprisingly, the version of Microsoft's desktop OS, discontinued about five years ago, is still in use, as a lot of proprietary production software was written for it at the time.
+The same applies to Windows Server 2008 R2 and Windows Server 2016 - They are the most compatible with older but working software and are therefore still in use today.

-The main advantages of servers running Windows are the relative ease of administration, a fairly large amount of information, manuals and software.
-In addition, you cannot do without a server on Windows if the company's ecosystem includes software or solutions that use libraries and parts of the Microsoft systems kernel.
-You can also add RDP technology here for user access to server applications and the overall versatility of the system.
-In addition, Windows Server has a lightweight version without a GUI with resource consumption at the level of a Linux distribution - Windows Server Core, about which we wrote earlier.
-We ship all servers running Windows with an activated license (it's free for new users).
+The main advantages of managed servers Windows — relative ease of administration, a fairly large amount of information, manuals, and software.
+In addition, you won't be able to manage without a server.
+Windows, if the company's ecosystem includes software or solutions that utilize libraries and core components of Microsoft systems.
+RDP technology for user access to server applications and the overall versatility of the system can also be added here.
+Furthermore, Windows Server has a lightweight version without GUI with resource consumption at the level Linux-distribution — Windows Server Core, about which All servers under management Windows We supply it with an activated license (it's free for new users).

-In the cons of Winserver, you can write down two parameters at once: the cost of the license and the consumption of resources.
-Among all server operating systems, Windows Server is the most gluttonous and requires at least one processor core and from one and a half to three gigabytes of RAM just for the core and standard services to work.
-This system is not suitable for low-power configurations, and also has a number of vulnerabilities related to RDP and group and user policies.
+Winserver's downsides include two parameters: license cost and resource consumption.
+Among all server operating systems, Windows Server The most memory-hungry system requires at least one processor core and 1.5 to 3 gigabytes of RAM just to run the kernel and standard services.
+This system is unsuitable for low-power configurations and also has a number of vulnerabilities related to RDP and group and user policies.

-Most often, Windows Server is designed to administer company intranets and ensure the performance of specific software, the operation of MSSQL databases, ASP.NET tools, or other software created specifically for Windows.
-At the same time, this is still a full-fledged OS on which you can deploy routing, raise DNS, or any other service.
+More often Windows Server is designed to administer company intranets and ensure the functionality of specific software, MSSQL databases, ASP.NET tools or other tools created specifically for Windows Software.
+However, it's still a fully-fledged OS, capable of deploying routing, DNS, or any other service.

 Ubuntu

-Ubuntu is one of the most popular and steadily growing distributions of the Linux family, first released in 2004.
-Once a "tench for housewives" in the Gnome shell, over time, Ubuntu has become the default server OS due to an extensive community and ongoing development.
-The latest popular version is 18.04, but we also supply servers under 16.04, and about a week ago release version 20.04, which brought a lot of goodies.
+Ubuntu — one of the most popular and steadily developing distributions of the family Linux, first released in 2004.
+Once a "linux for housewives" in the Gnome shell, over time Ubuntu has become the default server OS thanks to its large community and ongoing development.
+The latest popular version is 18.04, but we also ship servers running 16.04, and about a week ago, , which brought a lot of goodies.

-If Windows Server was used as an OS to support specific and windows-oriented software, then Ubuntu as a Linux distribution is a story about open source and web development.
-So, it is Linux servers that are used to host web servers on nginx or Apache (as opposed to Microsoft IIS), to work with PostgreSQL and MySQL, or currently popular scripting development languages.
-Routing and traffic management services will also fit perfectly on a server with Ubuntu.
+If there's no Windows Server was used as an OS to support specific and Windows-oriented software, then Ubuntu How Linux-distribution is all about open source and web development.
+Linux servers are used to host web servers on Nginx or Apache (as opposed to Microsoft IIS), to work with PostgreSQL and MySQL, or popular scripting languages.
+On a server with Ubuntu Routing and traffic management services will also fit perfectly.

-It is worth writing down the pluses and lower resource consumption than Windows Server, as well as native work with the console and package managers for all unix systems.
-In addition, Ubuntu, being originally a “desktop home Unix”, is quite user friendly, which makes it easier to administer.
+The advantages also include lower resource consumption than Windows Server, as well as native work with the console and package managers for all Unix systems.
+In addition, Ubuntu, being originally a “desktop home Unix”, is quite user-friendly, which makes its administration easier.

-The main disadvantage is unix, with all the consequences.
-Let Ubuntu be friendly, but only relative to other Linux systems.
-So to work with it, especially in a full-fledged server configuration - that is, exclusively through the terminal - you will need certain skills.
-In addition, Ubuntu is more focused on personal use and is not always suitable for solving corporate cases.
+The main disadvantage is Unix, with all that it entails.
+Even if Ubuntu and friendly - but only in relation to others Linux-systems.
+So, working with it, especially in a full-fledged server configuration—that is, exclusively through the terminal—will require certain skills.
+In addition, Ubuntu It is more oriented towards personal use and is not always suitable for solving corporate cases.

 Debian

-The main advantage of Debian is greater security and stability compared to Ubuntu and, moreover, to Windows.
-And of course, like any Linux system, it has low resource consumption, especially in the form of a server OS running a terminal.
-In addition, the Debian community is open source, so this system is primarily focused on the correct and efficient work with free solutions.
+The main advantage Debian - greater security and stability compared to Ubuntu and, even more so, with Windows.
+And of course, like any other Linux-systems - low resource consumption, especially in the form of a server OS running a terminal.
+In addition, Debian- the community is open source, so this system is primarily focused on correct and effective work with free solutions.

-However, you have to pay for flexibility, hardcore and security.
-Debian is developed by the open source community without a clear core, through a branch master system, with all the consequences.
-At one point in time, Debian has three versions at once: stable, unstable, and testing.
-The problem is that the stable development branch seriously lags behind the test one, that is, often already obsolete parts and modules can be found in the kernel.
-All this translates into a manual rebuild of the kernel, or even a switch to the test branch if your tasks overtake the capabilities of the Debian stable version.
-In Ubuntu, there are no such problems with breaking versions: there, once every two years, developers release a stable LTS version of the system.
+However, flexibility, hardcoreness and security come at a price.
+Debian It is being developed by the open source community without a clear core through a system of branch masters, with all the consequences that entails.
+At one point in time, Debian There are three versions: stable, unstable, and testing.
+The problem is that the stable development branch lags significantly behind the testing branch, meaning the kernel can often contain outdated parts and modules.
+This results in manual kernel rebuilding or even switching to the testing branch if your needs outpace the stable version's capabilities.
+Debian.
+As for the Ubuntu There are no such problems with version gaps: the developers release a stable LTS version of the system every two years.

 CentOS

 Well, let's finish our conversation about server OS RUVDS on CentOS.
-Against the backdrop of more massive Ubuntu and, moreover, Debian, CentOS looks like a teenager.
-And although the system became popular among the masses not so long ago as Debian or Ubuntu, the release of its first version took place at the same time as Ubuntu, that is, back in 2004.
+Against the background of more massive Ubuntu and especially, Debian, CentOS looks like a teenager.
+And although the system became popular among the masses not so long ago, Debian or Ubuntu, the release of its first version took place at the same time as Ubuntu, that is, back in 2004.

-However, the system also has a number of disadvantages.
-A more restrained development and update cycle than Ubuntu, for example, means that at some point you will have to put up with vulnerabilities or problems already solved in other distributions.
-The system for updating and installing components is also different: no apt-get, just yum and RPM packages.
-Also, CentOS is not quite suitable for hosting and running Docker/k8s container solutions, where Ubuntu and Debian clearly excel.
+However, the system also has a number of downsides.
+It has a more restrained development and update cycle than the same Ubuntu, means that at some point you'll have to deal with vulnerabilities or issues already resolved in other distributions.
+The update and component installation system is also different: no apt-get, only yum and RPM packages.
+CentOS not quite suitable for hosting and working with Docker/k8s container solutions, in which Ubuntu и Debian It is clearly superior.
 The latter is important, as virtualization of web servers and applications through containerization has been gaining momentum in the DevOps environment in recent years.
-And of course, CentOS has a much smaller community compared to the more popular Debian and Ubuntu.
+And of course, CentOS a much smaller community compared to more popular ones Debian и Ubuntu.

 Instead of deducing

-As you can see, any OS has its pros and cons and has got its own niche.
-Servers running Windows stand apart - the Microsoft environment, so to speak, has its own atmosphere and rules of work.
+As you can see, every OS has its pros and cons and has its own niche.
+Servers running on it stand out.
+Windows — the Microsoft environment, so to speak, has its own atmosphere and rules of work.

-All Linux distributions are similar in terms of resource consumption, but have their own specific features and differences depending on the task.
-Ubuntu is easier to use, Debian is more configurable.
-CentOS can act as a replacement for the paid RedHat, which is important if you need a full-fledged corporate OS in unix version.
-But at the same time, it is weak in terms of containerization and application virtualization.
-In any case, you can contact our specialists and we will select the necessary solution and configuration for you based on your tasks.
+All Linux- distributions are similar to each other in terms of resource consumption, but have their own specific features and differences depending on the task at hand.
+Ubuntu easier to use, Debian — more finely configured.
+CentOS It can serve as a replacement for paid RedHat, which is important if you need a full-fledged corporate OS in a Unix implementation.
+However, it is weak when it comes to containerization and application virtualization.
+In any case, you can contact our specialists, and we will select the right solution and configuration based on your needs.

-Only registered users can participate in the survey.
-Sign in, you are welcome.
+Only registered users can participate in the survey. , you are welcome.

 Dear readers, what server OS do you consider the best?